CIMR-Algos/SeaIceConcentration_ATBD_v2/_build/html/_sources/book/baseline_algorithm_definition.md

 {numref}`fig_uncTree` presents an early version of the SIC uncertainty tree diagram, loosely using the format adopted in the EU FIDUCEO and QA4EO initiatives {cite}`mittaz:2019:uncert`.
 The SIC measurement function is at the center, and branches of the tree describe the uncertainty contribution from each term, including an indication (text) of the correlation structure of the uncertainties.
-These correlation structure would typically be expressed in Effect Tables.
+These correlation structures would typically be expressed in Effect Tables.

 ```{figure} ./static_imgs/SIC_uncertainty_diagram.png
 ---